BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Method

 \section{Method}

-In this section, we present TimeBERT, the proposed pre-trained language representation model based on transformer encoder \cite{vaswani2017attention}.
+In this section, we present BiTimeBERT, the pre-trained language representation model based on Transformer encoder \cite{vaswani2017attention}.
 As mentioned before, the model is trained on a temporal collection of news articles via two new pre-training tasks, which involve document timestamp and content time (i.e., the temporal expressions embedded in the content) to construct time-aware language representations.
-Our approach is inspired by BERT model \cite{devlin2018bert}, but distinguishes itself from it in three ways.
-Firstly, it is trained on a news document collection rather than on synchronic document collections (such as Wikipedia or Web crawl), and thus the timestamp information which is of key importance in our collection can be readily obtained and used.
-Note that even if some language models use news datasets for training (e.g., CC-NEWS \cite{nagel2016cc}, which is used by RoBERTa \cite{liu2019roberta}), they still utilize the same training technique as on the synchronic document collections, which essentially ignores the temporal aspects of documents.
+Our approach is inspired by BERT \cite{devlin2018bert}, but distinguishes itself from it in three ways.
+Firstly, it is trained on a news article collection spanning two decades rather than on synchronic datasets (such as Wikipedia or Web crawl).
+Note that even if some language models use news article datasets for training (e.g., RoBERTa \cite{liu2019roberta} uses CC-NEWS \cite{nagel2016cc}), they still utilize the same training technique as on the synchronic document collections, which essentially ignores the temporal aspects of documents.
 Secondly, we use a different masking scheme, \emph{time-aware masked language modeling} (TAMLM) to randomly mask spans of temporal information first rather than just randomly sample tokens from the input.
-This explicitly forces the model to incorporate both domain knowledge of news article collection and temporal information embedded in the document content.
-Finally, we replace the next sentence prediction with an auxiliary objective, \emph{document timestamp prediction} (DTP), which also lets the model incorporate timestamp temporal information while training.
-As a document timestamp prediction is a sub-task of time prediction, this objective introduces time-related task-awareness knowledge to the model, and should also aid in improving the performance of other time-related tasks.
-Figure~\ref{fig1}\footnote{The selected example is the news article published in The New York Times in 2007/02/23, with title "Bronx: No Retrial in Murder Case".} illustrates the two proposed objectives of TimeBERT.
-TimeBERT is jointly trained on the two proposed tasks of TAMLM and DTP, with two different additional layers based on the output of its transformer network.
-Moreover, we also propose and test another third pre-training task, \emph{temporal information replacement} (TIR), which, same as TAMLM, makes use of content temporal information, and which, as we found, achieves relatively good performance in time-related downstream tasks.
-Figure~\ref{fig2} gives a simple example of the replacement procedure in TIR task.
-All these pre-training objectives use cross entropy as the loss function.
+This explicitly forces the model to incorporate both domain knowledge of news archive and temporal information embedded in the document content.
+Finally, we replace the next sentence prediction (NSP) with an auxiliary objective, \emph{document dating} (DD), which also lets the model incorporate timestamp information while training.
+As document dating is a type of time prediction, this objective introduces time-related and task-oriented knowledge to the model, and should also aid in improving the performance of other time-related tasks.
+Figure~\ref{fig1}\footnote{The selected example is the news article published in The New York Times on 2007/02/23, with the title "Bronx: No Retrial in Murder Case".} illustrates the two proposed objectives.
+BiTimeBERT is jointly trained on the two proposed tasks of TAMLM and DD, with two different additional layers based on the output of its Transformer network.
+Moreover, we also propose and test another third pre-training task, \emph{temporal information replacement} (TIR), which, same as TAMLM, makes use of content time, and which, as we found, achieves relatively good performance in some time-related downstream tasks.
+Figure~\ref{fig2} gives a simple example of the replacement procedure in TIR.
+All these objectives use cross entropy as the loss function.
 We describe them in the following sections.